Brewers add bullpen help, acquire Cedeno from White Sox

 Milwaukee entered Friday holding the second NL wild card spot.
 The Brewers were third in the NL Central behind the Cubs and Cardinals.

 The White Sox got outfielder Bryan Connell and right-hander Johan Dominguez in the deal.
-They also purchased promising reliever Ian Hamilton’s contract from Triple-A Charlotte on Friday.
+They also purchased promising reliever Ian Hamilton’s contract from Triple-A Charlotte.

+The 23-year-old Hamilton had never pitched in the majors.
+He was a combined 3-2 with a 1.74 ERA in 43 appearances with Double-A Birmingham and Charlotte this season.

+The 19-year-old Connell batted .239 with seven home runs and 24 RBIs over 48 games with the between the Dominican Summer League Brewers and Advanced Rookie Helena.
+The 22-year-old Domínguez was 3-0 with a 0.82 ERA in 23 relief appearances with the Brewers’ Dominican summer and Arizona League teams as well as Helena.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports